 - Master of Arts in Education Non-Certification program: Minimum TOEFL-iBT score of 88 or minimum IELTS score of 6.5.

 - All other programs: Minimum TOEFL-iBT score of 80 or minimum IELTS score of 6.5.

-- For TOEFL score report, the institution code for PLU is 4597.
+- TOFEL scores must be mailed to PLU directly from the testing institution.
+The institution code for PLU is 4597.

 - We can accept a copy of an IELTS score report as we can verify with the testing agency.